V-Cent/TTE/docs/tech/tov.md

 While an enemy boss is in overlimit, if you manage to use a burst arte at the end of your own overlimit and the boss performs an M.A., you will have infinite overlimit after the M.A. ends.

+#### Rita's Absorption Mechanics

+Skills required: Absorption.

+Absorption is a skill that allows Rita to nullify attacks when casting spells.
+For this to work, you need to cast a spell with the same attribute that the enemy is using against you.
+You can even hold the spell to make sure your spell release is not interrupted.

+One important thing that might be missed is that when using fire elemental spells, such as Eruption, you will be immune to physical attacks.
+Meteor Storm, while being categorized as a non-elemental spell, still works for physical attacks.

+#### Yuri's Combination Skill Stacking

+Skills required: Combination 1, 2 and/or 3.

+Yuri's combination skill is an offensive skill that increases the damage you deal by following a specific combo.
+Any level of this skill will provide a damage boost to the last action you actually hit after finishing the pre-defined combo.
+This can be exploited by purposively missing attacks and stacking the damage boost.
+All three combinations skills can be stacked for huge amounts of damage.

+You can also apply the damage boosts to other attacks, even mid combo.
+For example, as long as the last hit of the pre-defined combo doesn't connect, you can apply the combination damage boost to other actions such as Fatal Strikes and Burst Artes.

+You can see examples of combination stacking [here](https://youtu.be/uTMcL1KJD74?t=131) and [here](https://youtu.be/A10Zua38cv0?t=232).

 :::tagging{data-tags="{'todo' : true, 'media' : 'media/tov/atgc.mp4'}"}
 #### Air to Ground Cancel (AtGC)
 :::